 Graduating as an experimental test pilot from the Empire Test Pilots’ School (UK), he finished his full time career in Defence as the Commanding Officer of the RAAF Aircraft Research and Development Unit.

 Elected to the House of Representatives as the Member for Wakefield (SA) in 2004, he served in the Parliament until 2007.
-David continued to fly as a test pilot and ran a small business working in the Defence and Aviation sectors prior to being elected to the Senate in 2010 and again in 2016.
-In the (45th) Parliament, David was sworn is as the Assistant Minister for Defence.
+David continued to fly as a test pilot and ran a small business working in the Defence and Aviation sectors prior to being elected to the Senate in 2010, 2016 and again in 2019.
+In the (45th) Parliament, David was sworn as the Assistant Minister for Defence.
 David is currently the Chair of the Parliamentary Joint Standing Committee on Foreign Affairs, Defence and Trade, Chair of the Senate Standing Committees on Foreign Affairs Defence and Trade – both Legislation and References, and a member of the Parliamentary Joint Committee on Intelligence and Security.

 David’s experience in aviation has helped to facilitate change in Australia’s aviation policy and approach to aviation safety regulation.
 With tertiary qualifications in science and business administration, he is known for his evidence-based approach to policy development and oversight with a focus on outcomes that are in the national interest.

 David is a strong advocate for initiatives that would lead to a more effective and efficient national defence force, including the development of a sustainable defence industry capability.
-His extensive and widely respected policy understanding has led to a number of appointments, including as the former Chair of the Parliamentary Joint Standing Committee on Foreign Affairs, Defence and Trade during the 45th and 46th Parliaments.
+His extensive and widely respected policy understanding has led to a number of appointments, including as the Chair of the Parliamentary Joint Standing Committee on Foreign Affairs, Defence and Trade during the 45th and 46th Parliaments.

 As Chair of the Parliamentary Joint Committee on Corporations and Financial Services in the 44th Parliament, he led an inquiry into the educational and professional standards of the financial advice industry.
 This body of work has been a catalyst for significant legislative and industry-led reforms in the finance sector.